 About Raritan Headwaters Association

-RHA operates under the guidance of a volunteer Board of Trustees.
-There are currently ten professional staff members (5 full-time, 5 part-time) joined by an Americorps Watershed Ambassador, Naturalist Educators and interns during the summer months.
-A large volunteer corps comprised of students and adults rounds out our workforce.
+RHA operates under the guidance of a Board of Trustees.
+There are currently ten professional staff members (7 full-time, 3 part-time) joined by an Americorps Watershed Ambassador, Naturalist Educators and Summer Interns, and an enthusiastic corps of Volunteers.